 But it was their 1967 album, the one currently celebrating its 50th anniversary, which forever changed the album format and its relation to popular music.

-In 1966 The Beatles decided to stop touring for several reasons: They were finding it difficult to reproduce the complex sonic textures and arrangements found on some of Revolver’s songs in a live setting.
-And as this was an era before large concert PA’s, they often couldn’t hear themselves play on the tinny little Tannoy PA system which had no chance to compete with the screaming of their fans.
+In 1966 The Beatles decided to stop touring for several reasons: they were finding it difficult to reproduce the complex sonic textures and arrangements found on some of Revolver’s songs in a live setting and as this was an era before large concert PA’s, they often couldn’t hear themselves play on the tinny little Tannoy system that could not be heard over the screaming of their fans.
 They had also stirred up quite a bit of controversy in The States when John Lennon said they were “more popular than Jesus”.
 They had had enough of touring, and of themselves as a teeny-bopper phenomenon.
 It was time to get even more serious.

 They decided to put together an album that could tour for them, one that would blow their fans away on every level.
 As opposed to the £400 and 13 hours it took to record their debut LP four years earlier, the Beatles spent an unprecedented £50,000 and 129 days in the studio to create this landmark LP.
 They had Abbey Road studioes, engineer Geoff Emerick and their producer (and often considered the fifth Beatle) George Martin at their disposal and they used it to full advantage with a no-holds-barred approach setting a new standard in pop with more challenging songwriting, technologically advanced and often unusual production ideas on songs like “For The Benefit of Mr. Kite” and “A Day in The Life”.

 But it wasn’t just the material stored in the vinyl’s grooves that took the album to another level.
 It was also the physical and tactile aspects of its presentation: the gatefold sleeve and the cut-out inserts.
 It was also the first pop album with printed lyrics on the album artwork.